-Groups wishing to create alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
+Groups wishing to create new alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-They SHOULD consult the TBD registry to see if anyone has published that they are already using this string, and if so, would be wise to choose another string or risk the possibility of collisions with some other application.
-As there is no requirement to register the use of a label in the ALT namespace, uniqueness is not guaranteed.

-Currently deployed projects and protocols that are using pseudo-TLDs are encouraged but not required to move under the ALT TLD.
+Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the ALT TLD, but this is not a requirement.
 Rather, the ALT TLD is being reserved so that future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

 A number of names other than .ALT were considered and discarded.
 In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
 Another proposal was that the ALT TLD instead be a reservation under .arpa.
-This was considered, but rejected for several reasons.
+This was considered, but rejected for several reasons, including:

-- 1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is. - 2.
-The use of the string .ALT is intended to evoke the alt. hierarchy in Usenet.

-- 3. We wanted the string to be short and easily used. - 4.
+- We wished this to make it clear that this is not in the DNS context, and .arpa clearly is. - 2.
+The use of the string .ALT is intended to evoke the alt. hierarchy in Usenet. - 3.
+We wanted the string to be short and easily used. - 4.
 A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which could put pressure on applications that need long machinegenerated names. - 5.
 We are suggesting that the string .ALT get special treatment in resolvers, and shim software.
 We are concerned that using subdomains of an existing TLD (like .arpa) might end up with bad implementations misconfiguring / overriding the TLD itself and breaking .arpa.